Payments

 - Choose the email action

-If the invoice is open, click Actions, then choose Resend invoice email.
+If the invoice is Open, choose Resend invoice email.

-If the invoice is waiting for the customer to choose a payment method, click Remind customer or Send reminder email.
+If the invoice is Waiting for customer, choose Remind customer or Send reminder email.

 - Confirm the email